Part 1 of 2 articles discussing Self-paced Training: Pros and Cons and Top 10 Online Course Completion tips (Part 2 of 2).

-Validation of competency assessments should also be added to the online training course, to verify what’s being taught and retained is what’s needed to successfully understand a topic or complete a specific task, safely and to industry expectations.
+These should be validated to verify what’s being learned is, indeed, what’s required of learners to successfully understand the topic — or successfully and accurately complete a specific task — safely and according to industry expectations.

 Commitment and competent scheduling are 2 key factors for completing online courses within designated timeframes.

 Other necessary factors include sustaining a positive mindset about the value of the training course; determination for completion; and prioritisation in your day to day — and week-to-week — existence.

 Why are online course completion rates so inconsistent?